DanielVanshtein/Test_Engineer_Challenge_Daniel_Vanshtein_BDD/ReadMe.md

       * Username: admin
       * Password: admin

-* WebHooks is setup on Github and Jenkins to do CI everytime we commit any changed to our repository.
+* WebHooks is setup on Github to trigger Jenkins API endpoint about a commit event.
+Jenkins then performs the test and if all passes it will merge our commits into the Master branch as CI.